Megalounge/nouserlogon-fix/README.md

 ```
 disconnect "No user logon."
 disconnect "Steam is required to join a game.
 Please check your connection to Steam and try again."
+disconnect "The remote host stopped receiving communications and closed the connection."
 ```